Dodul01/CorpConvo/questions_and_answers.md

 - C: `Hi there, null`
 - D: `ReferenceError`

-<details><summary><b>Answer: In sayHi function take a parameter called name but when we are calling the function we didn't pass any value so javascript set the name value as undefined.
+<details><summary><b>Answer: The output of this code will be (B) Hi there, undefined.
+In sayHi function take a parameter called name but when we are calling the function we didn't pass any value so javascript set the name value as undefined.
 The output of this code will be Hi there, undefined.</b></summary>
 <p>

 #### Answer: ?